Sunday, 13 December 2020

 Myself on the left and Kuwenderson Walk on the right.

-Since I arrived in Newark, N.J. on 2nd October 1971, and established myself in the Ironbound, more precisely on Wilson Avenue corner with Barbara Street I had a different set of Brazilian friends.
-Rodrigo who was actually Portuguese, was my very first friend, who turned out to be a room-mate as well.
-Soon after, I made acquaintances with three Mineiros - young men from Minas Gerais - who shared the room next to ours.
+Since I arrived in Newark, N.J. on 2nd October 1971, and established myself in the Ironbound, more precisely on Wilson Avenue corner with Barbara Street I had different sets of Brazilian friends.
+Rodrigo who was actually a Portuguese man who first migrated to Brazil probably in the late 1950s and arrived in the USA a week before myself, was my very first friend and turned out to be my room-mate as well.
+Soon after I moved in with Rodrigo, I made acquaintances with three Mineiros - young men from Minas Gerais - who shared the room next to ours.

-I met countless young Brazilians at Tia Eugênia's news-agency, or at a Brazilian coffee shop-cum-restaurant on the same side as Tia's shop on Ferry St. where there was a juke-box and I heard both Joan Baez's 'The night the drove Old Dixie down' and John Lennon's 'Imagine' for the first time ever.
+I met a myriad of young Brazucas at Tia Eugênia's news-agency, or at a Brazilian coffee shop-cum-restaurant on the same side as Tia's on Ferry St. where there was a juke-box and I heard both Joan Baez's 'The night the drove Old Dixie down' and John Lennon's 'Imagine' for the first time ever.
 I found it funny how easily one made friends with Brazilians in Newark.
 People one wouldn't even bother to have a second look at in Brazil became instant friends in an American city.
 The simple fact of being from the same country made us all potential friends.
 I thought that was positive in a way.

 After living in Newark for some weeks I realized there were 4 different groups of Brazilians: Mineiros, Paulistas, Paraenses and 'others'.
-Among Paulistas there were 2 sub-groups: young men from Guarulhos and another lot from Franco da Rocha, a small city near Jundiaí-SP.
+Among Paulistas there were 2 sub-groups: young men from Guarulhos and another lot from Franco da Rocha, a town near Jundiaí-SP.

-Kuwenderson was a Brazilian young man from Bahia who was utterly different from everyone else.
+Kuwenderson was a Brazuca from Bahia who was utterly different from everyone else.
 He had been a college student in Salvador and was highly politicized.
 He was into left-wing politics and I could not understand how on earth he was living in the USA, the Mecca of capitalism.
-Actually he was in the US because he had two brothers already established in the New York area who had helped him find jobs and accomodation.
+Actually he was in the US because he had two brothers already established in the New York area who had helped him travel to the US and find jobs and accomodation.
 Kuwenderson was partially deaf so he had an extra burden in understanding the English language.
 He could read English all right but he hardly understood the spoken language which made him irritable most of the time.

 I learned to appreciate Richard Wagner's music with Kuwenderson.
 He would play the 'Thannhäuser' overture and go into an ecstasy!
 It ended up becoming one of my favourite classical pieces.